NotInControl/Project_3-Behavioral-Cloning/writeup_template.md

-#**Behavioral Cloning**
+# **Behavioral Cloning**
+## Kevin Harrilal

-##Writeup Template
+## Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---